An Algorithmic Framework for Bias Bounties: Certificates of Sub-Optimality and Update Algorithms

-We can use Algorithm \ref{alg:basic} as an iterative update algorithm: If we have a model $f_0$, and then discover a certificate of sub-optimality $(g_1,h_1)$ for $f_0$, we can update our model to a new model $f_1$.
+\ifdraft \else The proof can be found in the Appendix. \fi We can use Algorithm \ref{alg:basic} as an iterative update algorithm: If we have a model $f_0$, and then discover a certificate of sub-optimality $(g_1,h_1)$ for $f_0$, we can update our model to a new model $f_1$.
 If we then find a new certificate of sub-optimality $(g_2,h_2)$, we can once again use Algorithm \ref{alg:basic} to update our model to a new model, $f_2$, and so on.
-The result is that at time $t$, we have a model $f_t$ in the form of a decision list in which the internal nodes branch on the group indicator functions $g_i$ and the leaves invoke the models $h_{i}$ or the initial model $f_0$.
-See Figure \ref{fig:dl}. \ifdraft Note that to evaluate such a decision list on a point $x$, although we might need to evaluate $g_i(x)$ for every group indicator used to define the list, we only need to evaluate a single model $h_i(x)$.
+The result is that at time $t$, we have a model $f_t$ in the form of a decision list in which the internal nodes branch on the group indicator functions $g_i$ and the leaves invoke the models $h_{i}$ or the initial model $f_0$. \ifdraft See Figure \ref{fig:dl}.
+Note that to evaluate such a decision list on a point $x$, although we might need to evaluate $g_i(x)$ for every group indicator used to define the list, we only need to evaluate a single model $h_i(x)$.
 Moreover, as we will show next in Theorem \ref{thm:updatebound}, when the decision list is constructed iteratively in this manner, it cannot grow very long.
-Thus, evaluation can be fast even if the models used to construct it are complex.\fi
+Thus, evaluation can be fast even if the models used to construct it are complex.\fi The fact that each update makes progress towards Bayes Optimality (in fact, optimal progress, given Theorem \ref{thm:BOQ}) means that this updating process cannot go on for too long: \begin{restatable}{theorem}{updatebound} Fix any $\epsilon > 0$.
+For any initial model $f_0$ with loss $L(\cD,f_0) = \ell_0$ and any sequence of models $f_1,\ldots,f_T$, such that $f_i = \textrm{ListUpdate}(f_{i-1},(g_{i},h_{i}))$ and each pair $(g_i,h_{i})$ forms a $(\mu,\Delta)$-certificate of suboptimality for $f_{i-1}$ for some $\mu, \Delta$ such that $\mu\cdot \Delta \geq \epsilon$, the length of the update sequence must be at most $T \leq \frac{\ell_0}{\epsilon} \leq \frac{1}{\epsilon}$. \end{restatable} \ifdraft \begin{proof} By assumption $L(\cD,f_0) = \ell_0$.
+Because each $(g_i,h_{i})$ is a $(\mu,\Delta)$-certificate of suboptimality of $f_{i-1}$ with $\mu\cdot \Delta \geq \epsilon$, we know from Theorem \ref{thm:progress} that for each $i$, $L(\cD,f_i) \leq L(\cD,f_{i-1}) - \epsilon$.
+Hence $L(\cD,f_T) \leq \ell_0 - T\epsilon$.
+But loss is non-negative: $L(\cD,f_T) \geq 0$.
+Thus it must be that $T \leq \frac{\ell_0}{\epsilon}$ as desired. \end{proof} \fi